kean/articles/2018-03-23-trunk-based-development.markdown

 To me, personally, TBD seems like "a 25-dollar term for a 5-cent concept", but it is an important one.
 And it just might be the case that you're doing TBD without calling it this way.

-In this post, I've completely avoided how releases are managed in GitFlow and in TBD (I think GitFlow has a bit of an unwanted overhead and complexity).
+In this post, I've completely avoided how releases are managed in GitFlow and in TBD (I think GitFlow has a bit of unwanted overhead and complexity).
 There are a lot of resources on both techniques, which you can jump into to see the differences.

 There are definitely better articles about trunk-based development (see references), I encourage you to check them out.